In this article, we’ll cover the basics and benefits of Facebook Lifetime Value Custom Audiences and Value-Based Lookalike Audiences.

 First, What Exactly is Customer Lifetime Value?

-Before we get to the benefits of Facebook’s new feature, we need to cover the basics of Customer Lifetime Value (CLV).
+Before we get to the benefits of the Facebook Lifetime Value, we need to cover the basics of Customer Lifetime Value (CLV).
 CLV is the net value you expect to derive from your entire relationship with a customer.

-Facebook breaks Customer Lifetime Value down by a few major factors:
+The Customer Lifetime Value Facebook feature breaks down value by a few major factors:

 - How often a customer makes a purchase within a typical purchase cycle